mochananil/Sample_work/Instuctions (sample work).md

 Facilitating the integration of ChatGPT with an iPhone's Siri voice assistant is a straightforward process.

->Note: This process involves specific requirements and essential links, so ensure you have them ready before proceeding.
+>Note: This process involves **specific requirements and essential links**, so ensure you have them ready before proceeding.

 ## Page Contents